Corsinvest/cv4pve-barc/README.md

 * Multiple schedule VM using --label (es. daily,monthly)
 * Hook script
 * Multiple VM single execution
 * Copy config and firewall files
+* Export any vm in cluster
+* Show size of backup and incremental

 # Configuration and use
 Download package eve4pve-barc_?.?.?-?_all.deb, on your Proxmox VE host and install: